-A joint is an area where two or more bones are in contact with each other.
+A joint is an area where 2 or more bones are in contact with each other.
 Cartilage provides cushioning inside joints (such as in the knee joint), or connects one bone to another (as in cartilaginous joints).

 Ligaments join bones to other bones to strengthen joints.